uhkniazi/TB_biomarker_ma/README.md

 more precise error rate is selected.
 Using those variables a nested 10 fold cross validation is performed on the training data and a test/training error rate is also calculated for the test data.
 Summary is plotted as a ROC curve and boxplots.

+# long_all_data_clusters.R
+Making clusters of related genes and pathways using the expression data saved as a list from the previous script.
+Choose various types of classes (groups) to make clusters.
+Not a fixed script, needs adjustment according to the question.